watersofoblivion/dataless/README.md

 To ETL the data into the data lake, we will use Glue.
 We will crawl the raw data, ETL it into the lake with PySpark, and finally crawl the ETL-ed tables to make the data available in Athena.
-In a production scenario, this process would be scheduled on a nightly cron.
-For the demo, we will run the jobs by hand.

 ### Run the Raw Data Crawler